Belarus Labour Force

 2005 - 2012 | Yearly | % | World Bank

 BY: Children in Employment: Unpaid Family Workers: Male: % of Male Children in Employment: Aged 7-14 data was reported at 81.820 % in 2012.
 This records an increase from the previous number of 73.700 % for 2005.
-BY: Children in Employment: Unpaid Family Workers: Male: % of Male Children in Employment: Aged 7-14 data is updated yearly, averaging 77.760 % from Dec 2005 to 2012, with 2 observations.
+BY: Children in Employment: Unpaid Family Workers: Male: % of Male Children in Employment: Aged 7-14 data is updated yearly, averaging 77.760 % from Dec 2005 (Median) to 2012, with 2 observations.
 The data reached an all-time high of 81.820 % in 2012 and a record low of 73.700 % in 2005.
 BY: Children in Employment: Unpaid Family Workers: Male: % of Male Children in Employment: Aged 7-14 data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Belarus – Table BY.World Bank.WDI: Labour Force.
 Unpaid family workers are people who work without pay in a market-oriented establishment operated by a related person living in the same household.;Understanding Children's Work project based on data from ILO, UNICEF and the World Bank.;;

 Last Frequency Range